 Delete for the purposes of this agreement means removing all data which is electronically held in such a way that it can never be retrieved from the device on which it is held;

-Special categories of personal data means personal data revealing the racial or ethnic origin of the data subject; the political opinions or the religious or philosophical beliefs of the data subject, or whether the data subject is a member of a trade union, genetic data; biometric data for the purposes of uniquely identifying an individual, data concerning health, or personal data concerning an individual’s sex life or sexual orientation.
+Special categories of personal data mean personal data revealing the racial or ethnic origin of the data subject; the political opinions or the religious or philosophical beliefs of the data subject, or whether the data subject is a member of a trade union, genetic data; biometric data for the purposes of uniquely identifying an individual, data concerning health, or personal data concerning an individual’s sex life or sexual orientation.

 Data concerning health means personal data related to the physical or mental health of a natural person, including the provision of health care services, which reveal information about his or her health.

-Genetic data means personal data relating to the inherited or acquired genetic characteristics of a natural person which give unique information about the physiology or the health of that natural person and which result in particular, from analysis of a biological sample from the natural person in question.
+Genetic data means personal data relating to the inherited or acquired genetic characteristics of a natural person, which give unique information about the physiology or the health of that natural person and which result in particular, from analysis of a biological sample from the natural person in question.